top of page

-While I love studying and learning (I'm studying Latin, German, and to some extent, quantum physics in my spare time) and teaching, I am not in education because I believe in the education system.
+While I love studying and learning (I'm studying Hungarian, German, and to some extent, quantum physics in my spare time) and teaching, I am not in education because I believe in the education system.
 I am in education because I believe in the educated.
 That is, I believe in students.

 I don't teach writing; I teach writers.